soffes/blog/published/2007-09-08-sidebar-widgets/sidebar-widgets.markdown

 ---
-title: Sidebar Widgets
-categories: development meta php web
+tags:
+- development
+- meta
+- php
+- web
 ---

+# Sidebar Widgets

 Today I've been messing with my sidebar a little more.
 I really like the new [Digg Widgets](http://web.archive.org/web/20071014203346/http://digg.com/add-digg), but I was having trouble styling them the way I wanted.